gardr/gardr-socialmedia-sample/README.md

 # gardr-socialmeida-sample

-This project contains a module which renders different social media widgets inside a Garðr container.
+This project contains a just some samples on how to configure different social media widgets using Garðr.
 The sample runs the IFrame from a different origin, showing how data leackage can be prevented.

 [![Dependency Status](https://david-dm.org/gardr/gardr-socialmedia-sample.png)](https://david-dm.org/gardr/gardr-socialmedia-sample)